scaljeri/javascript-inheritance/README.md

         } ;
         return Base ;
     })() ;
-    var Base = Object.$augment( baseProto, {        // the third param is added to the prototype
+    var Base = Object.$augment( baseProto, {        // the second param is added to the prototype
                 toString: function () {
                     return this.name ;
                 }, multi: 1